 Travel people are the most predictable clients.
 Any adventure (except for business travels) is an emotional explosion.
 Vivid impressions are what every person on vacation is seeking.
 That’s why your primary job as a travel agent is to amaze your clients with that verve online and create a color palette that conveys brightness straight to a visitor.

 There is no straight plan to put a travel agent wise about how to design good website color schemes to guarantee a flood of new customers.
-However, travel websites are defined by a set of similar design trends that we are about to review in this article.
+However, travel website templates are defined by a set of similar design trends that we are about to review in this article.

 Images for travel websites are necessary for demonstrating the destinations you offer to your clients.
 Also, they are an important part of your website’s color scheme when talking about background patterns.
 Ninety-nine point nine percent of successful traveling websites are designed with picturesque backgrounds blended with the color palette’s main tones.

 Ninety-nine point nine percent of successful traveling websites are designed with picturesque backgrounds, blended with the color palette main tones.
 Another method to stun your travel website users is setting an animated, video or cinemagraph background that would serve as a backbone for the entire color scheme.
 Be careful, because this approach may cost you some number of potential clients.

 The moving backgrounds (and other effects) affect a website loading speed, so the users with a low-quality Internet connection have all the chances to leave your online travel agency too fast.

 A Color Without Hue

 A white tone (along with a gray one) is a basic element for developing an engaging website color palette.
 You can color the entire design of your website with a white hue.
 Another way is painting several website blocks, combining white tone with other colors of your web design.

 Manually Generated Colors

 Once appeared on your website, the travelers have to feel your readiness to afford real positive emotions.
 One more way to do it is creating an energetic palette grounded on vivid color hues that fit your background images styling.